Star BM failure to extract

 Re: Star BM failure to extract

-This is also a good suggestion.
-New recoil springs are available from Wolff or Jack Firstsmithers599 wrote: ↑April 1st, 2020, 7:22 pm Another possibility: replace the recoil spring.
+smithers599 wrote: April 1st, 2020, 7:22 pm Another possibility: replace the recoil spring.
 I had extraction problems with a 1911/.45 some years ago.
 Took it to Nelson Ford, he looked at the recoil spring and said "There's the problem."
 As he explained it, when the recoil spring is weak, the slide recoils faster, and the extra speed can strip the extractor off the rim.

 Highly likely your Star recoil spring hasn't been replaced since the gun was made.
 Replace it; that might fix it.